-In March, the EMD and EMCOG regional planner met to discuss the suggestions of FEMA staff.
-As a result of the meeting, a meeting with the GCAC to discuss the additional action items (mitigation activities) was scheduled and held on ????????.
-After reviewing these items and proofing the document the CCHMAC then recommended approval of the draft document and recommended to schedule a public hearing to present the document to the public and seek additional input.
-The public hearing took place on ??????, at which time the draft was presented.
-A 30 day comment period was held after which time, comments and suggestions were incorporated into the plan.
-This modified draft was then presented to the County Board of Commissioners for approval.
+The EMD and EMCOG regional planner met to discuss the suggestions of FEMA staff.
+As a result of the meeting, a meeting with the GCAC to discuss the additional action items (mitigation activities) was scheduled and held on March 9, 2016.
+After reviewing these items and proofing the document the GCAC then recommended to meet for a final time on April 13, 2016 for approval of the draft document and recommended to schedule a public hearing to present the document to the public and seek additional input.
+The public hearing took place on April 26, 2016 before the County Board of Commissioners as part of their regularly scheduled meeting.
+There were approximately 30 persons in attendance, including 5 members of the GCAC.
+The presentation kicked off the 30-day comment period for the review of the draft.